Stochastic Direct Search Method for Blind Resource Allocation: Conclusion

 { \textbf{Supplementary Material}} \\

-\paragraph{Outline.} We prove in Appendix \ref{sec:app_det_unc} all the results pertaining to the noiseless, unconstrained case.
+\paragraph{Outline.} Appendix \ref{app:broader_impact}, contains general considerations about the potential repercutions of this (methodological) work.
+We prove in Appendix \ref{sec:app_det_unc} all the results pertaining to the noiseless, unconstrained case.
 In Appendix \ref{sec:noisy_unconstrained}, we provide an additional result for the noisy but unconstrained case.
 The analysis of direct search in the latter case paves the way for the proof of Theorem \ref{th:FDS-Plan_hor} whose proof is deferred to Appendix \ref{sec:app_noi_c}.
+Appendix \ref{app:HOO} contains further explanations about simulations in Section \ref{sec:illustration} and Appendix \ref{app:suppl_exp} contains additional experiments.